toozej/git-peak-extended/README.md

         - Permanently set the editor by editing your shell's configuration file, adding or adjusting a line like this: `export EDITOR='<some_different_editor>'`
     - If you want to specify a non-default git branch to checkout, you can use `--branch <branch_name>` or add the optional `GIT_REPO_BRANCH` as a positional argument after `GIT_REPO_URL`
     - If you want to append the git repo you're working on to your myrepos config, you can add `--mr` to your git-peak-extended command
+    - If you want to clone a `GIT_REPO_URL` directly, bypassing any additional niceties of `git-peak-extended`, like say for example for self-hosted Git servers, or others that aren't fully supported by `git-peak-extended`, you can do so by passing the `--raw` flag (or `-r` for short)

 ### Assumptions